1 - GUIDELINES FOR SUBMISSION OF ABSTRACTS

 - Main theme:

-Author(s) should indicate whether the paper deals predominantly with:
+Author(s) should indicate whether the abstract deals predominantly with:

 - Complementary feeding